damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 #### What Does Turbolinks Achieve?

 With TurboLinks, clicking a link won't navigate to a new page in the default browser `GET` request way.
 Instead, Turbolinks will replace the `body` tag of your app with the new content.
 All your Javascript is loaded one time, when using the asset pipeline.
 This usually only loads some small HTML and JavaScript.
-On GitLab our pages would load an average of 20kb on each page load versus the full JavaScript file size of 800kb+.
+On GitLab, our pages would load an average of 20kb on each page load versus the full JavaScript file size of 800kb+.
 Turbolinks is a great solution for many projects.
 When you start introducing slightly more complex Javascript it becomes a pain.

 #### The problem we need to solve